-- Use the piece of scrap spacer again between each “branch” and attach the scrap trunk with two screws per board using your cordless drill.
-(Sorry, I forgot to take pictures of the attached screws.)
+- Use the piece of scrap spacer again between each “branch” and attach the scrap trunk with two screws per board with a cordless drill. and 1-1/4″ screws (Sorry, I forgot to take pictures of the attached screws.)

-- It’s a good idea to pre-drill your holes so the screws don’t split the wood.
+- Pre-drill your holes so the screws don’t split the wood.

 Didn’t it turn out great?
 I hope you love it as much as I do and are inspired to make your own wooden christmas tree!
 There are so many design options you can play with to make them uniquely yours.

 Thanks for stopping by and don’t forget to pin this to your favorite Christmas Board.